CartezDew/This-Is-Africa/PROPOSAL.md

 // Advancing to the next question (Next Question)
         function nextQuestion (){}
+    //create a loop function with a nested if statement to select the next question (ForLoop)

     // After the player answers a question, the game:
         // Removes the previous question.